Morris County, New Jersey

 Morris County is a county located in the U.S. state of New Jersey, about 30 mi west of New York City.
-According to the 2020 census, the county was the state's tenth-most populous county, with a population of 509,285, its highest decennial count ever and an increase of 17,009 (3.5%) from the 492,276 counted at the 2010 census.
-Morris County is part of the New York metropolitan area and is divided into 39 municipalities, with many commuter towns but no large cities.
+According to the 2020 census, the county was the state's tenth-most populous county, with a population of 509,285, its highest decennial count ever and an increase of 17,009 (+3.5%) from the 2010 census count of 492,276, which in turn reflected an increase of 22,064 (+11.6%) from the 470,212 counted in the 2000 census, Morris County is part of the New York metropolitan area and is divided into 39 municipalities, with many commuter towns but no large cities.
 Its county seat is Morristown, in the southeast.
 The most populous place was Parsippany-Troy Hills Township, with 56,162 residents at the time of the 2020 census, while Rockaway Township covered 45.55 sqmi, the largest total area of any municipality.
+The county is part of the North Jersey region of the state.

-In 2015, the county had a per capita personal income of $86,582, the highest in New Jersey and ranked 24th of 3,113 counties in the United States.
-Morris County, as of the 2000 Census, was the sixth-wealthiest county in the United States by median household income at $77,340 (second in New Jersey behind Hunterdon County at $79,888), sixth in median family income at $89,773 (third in New Jersey behind Hunterdon County at $91,050 and Somerset County at $90,605) and ranked tenth by per capita income at $36,964 (second in New Jersey behind Somerset County at $37,970).
+In 2021, the county had a per capita personal income of $61,915, the highest in New Jersey and ranked 16th of 3,113 counties in the United States.
+Morris County, as of the 2020 Census, was the fourteenth-wealthiest county in the United States by median household income at $117,298 (second in New Jersey behind Hunterdon County at $117,858).

-The Bureau of Economic Analysis ranked the county as having the 16th-highest per capita income of all 3,113 counties in the United States (and the second highest in New Jersey) as of 2009.
-The county ranked third in the New York metropolitan area in terms of median income.
-Morris County was recently ranked number 2 of 21 NJ counties as one of the healthiest counties in New Jersey, according to an annual report by County Health Rankings and Roadmaps.
-The county is part of the North Jersey region.
+In 2017, Morris County was ranked second among the state's 21 counties in healthiness, according to an annual report by County Health Rankings and Roadmaps.

 History

 Etymology

-Morris County was named after Colonel Lewis Morris, governor of New Jersey in 1738-39, the year the county was named.
+Morris County was named after Colonel Lewis Morris, governor of New Jersey in 1738–39, the year the county was named.

-Paleo Indians and Native Americans
+Paleo-Indians and Native Americans

-The Wisconsin Glacier covered the northern section of Morris County from about 23,000 B.C. to 13,000 B.C.
+The Wisconsin Glacier covered the northern section of Morris County from about 23,000 BC to 13,000 BC.

-After the Wisconsin Glacier melted around 13,000 B.C., Paleo Indians moved into the area from the south in search of big and small game as well as plants.
+After the Wisconsin Glacier melted around 13,000 BC, Paleo-Indians settled the area from the south in search of big and small game as well as plants.
 The area was first tundra with grasses growing.
 Rabbits and fox moved into the area from the south.

 Around the year 1000, the area of Morris County was inhabited by the Lenape Native Americans prior to the arrival of European settlers.
 They came from the Mississippi River area.
-They lived along the rivers and hunted game, fished, collected plants and nuts.
+They lived along the rivers, hunted game, and fished in addition to collecting plants and nuts.